suraj6r/DPDzero-Assignment/readme.md

   Listens on port 8002 inside its container.
 It provides `/ping`, `/hello`, and `/` (root) endpoints.

 - **Nginx reverse proxy:**
-  Runs in its own container, listens on port 80 internally (exposed as 8080 on host ec2-instance), and routes traffic as follows:
+  Runs in its own container, listens on port 80 internally (exposed as 8080 on host), and routes traffic as follows:

   - Requests to `/service1/*` are forwarded to `service1` with the `/service1` prefix stripped.
   - Requests to `/service2/*` are forwarded to `service2` with the `/service2` prefix stripped.